sighupio/fury-distribution/docs/upgrades/README.md

 # Kubernetes Fury Distribution Upgrade Path

+KFD Upgrades are now managed by furyctl.

-You can find all the upgrade paths on the `furyctl` repository : [upgrade docs](https://github.com/sighupio/furyctl/tree/develop/docs/upgrades/kfd) .
+You can find all the upgrade paths on `furyctl`'s repository [upgrades documentation](https://github.com/sighupio/furyctl/tree/main/docs/upgrades/kfd).